 Call to Share (CTS): (I think I made up this acronym…I should trademark it!)
 Make sure you have a call to share your video on-page.
 This can be done by providing social share buttons around your video, or providing a textual CTS within the surrounding copy.
 It’s as important to create social signals around video elements as it is to generate social signals around the brand in general.
 If the video goes viral, your brand has the potential to reach the hundreds of millions of YouTube viewers and beyond.

 Social engagement also generates positive signals to search engines.
 It demonstrates that a brand has created popular content around a particular subject.
-These signals can get your video to rank more quickly than you thought possible, so promoting the URL where the video is embedded across your social platforms is a good idea.
-Promoting the URL where the video is housed over the YouTube location can increase a visitor’s time on your site and also expose the visitor to real CTSs that could increase conversions – bonus!
+These signals can get your video to rank more quickly than you thought possible.
+So, promoting the URL across your social platforms is a good idea.
+Promoting the URL can increase a visitor’s time on your site and also expose the visitor to real CTSs.
+This can increase conversions.